zero-mstd/mav-z/README.md

     * added more information to the table
     * finished the function of date selector!
 Hooray!
 * 04/29/2021, Zero
-    * self-reply is no longer counted as a reply, so they would show in "Toots" column
+    * self-reply is no longer counted as a reply, so they would show in “Toots” column
 * 04/30/2021, Zero
     * ask users to load actor.json first
 * 05/02/2021, Zero